It's like the Dead Man's Hand... But in reverse.

 - The boss of the Italy house in the NES game 8 Eyes uses sharp-edged metal playing cards.

 - Dorothy Albright from the Arcana Heart series is a young Stage Magician who uses playing cards with all of her special attacks.
+It also has an unique mechanism tied to them where having five cards on the screen has her "dealing them out", with the attack being base on what kind of hand you got.

 - This is Jackle's weapon of choice in NiGHTS.